Dr Hazel Beaumont

 About me

 I am a Senior Lecturer in Geology/Geoscience at UWE Bristol.
 My current research focuses on microplastics and understanding how they travel through and where they are stored within fluvial systems.
 To understand this work I have undertaken experimental flume tests and I am in the process of collecting field data to further this understanding and to determine if the experimental data matches the field data.
-Prior to this my research focused on Cretaceous fluvial system in Rajasthan and understanding how the climate and active tectonic influenced the fluvial channel style and implications for diagenesis.
+Before this my research focused on a Cretaceous fluvial system in Rajasthan and understanding how the climate and active tectonic influenced the fluvial channel style and implications for diagenesis.

 Funding:

-For my research I have received the following funding:
+For my research, I have received the following funding:

 1. Vice Chancellors Early Career Researcher, University of the West of England; Summer 2021 for a project called: Where and how are the microplastic stored locations in fluvial systems?
 I received £14,947.